tidalcycles/tidalcycles.github.io/_getting_started/installation/osx.md

 {% include alert.html content=dirtcompile caption="Homebrew users" %}

 {% capture dirtcompileport %}
-As macports installs all libs on /opt/local/ edit the Makefile to point the right direction of `libsndfile` and `libsamplerate`
+As MacPorts installs all libs on `/opt/local/` edit the Makefile to point the right direction of `libsndfile` and `libsamplerate`

 ```make